AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/AttributeTreeOwner.md

 AttributeType.AttributeTreeOwner Property
 =========================================
-AutomationML 2.1 APIGets the owner of the Attribute Tree.
+Gets the owner of the Attribute Tree.
 This is the first ancestor, which is not an AttributeType object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)